-Picnic with a View - We can organize a picnic at our favourite picturesque spot on our estate.
+Picnic with a View - We can organize an evening picnic at our favourite picturesque spot on our estate.
 This spot has a view of the mountains, with tea bushes all around - the perfect way to enjoy a sunset.

-Board Games - We have a range of games from good ol' ludo to Tabu for the guests to enjoy.
+Board Games - We have a wide range of games from good ol' ludo to Taboo for the guests to enjoy.
 Feel free to select from Camellia cottage.